neuhausi/canvasXpress/cran-comments.md

 ## Comments from Maintainer

-Updated internal JS libraries to 18.1 and updated htmlwidgets javascript functionality to allow destruction of the widget properly in shiny applications.
+Bugfix for updated htmlwidgets javascript functionality to allow destruction of the widget properly in shiny applications on recreation.

 There is a CRAN check NOTE on 2 fedora linux builds regarding patch level and support for 3.3.2, this was not fixed as I do not have access to fedora to perform proper testing across patch levels.